-The problem is pillow tops can severely reduce the lifespan of your bed and once they compress, that’s it you’re stuck with it.
-Leading to only one solution Read on to find out how to avoid pillowtop problems with this mattress guide to avoid settling for a poor mattress choice.
+Updated 2020: The problem is that pillow-top mattresses can severely reduce the lifespan of your bed and once they compress, that’s it you’re stuck with it.
+Leading to only one solution.
+Read on to find out how to avoid pillowtop problems with this mattress guide to avoid settling for a poor mattress choice.